Ravintsara Essential Oil

 Although some sources suggest use of Ravintsara for viral and respiratory issues with children, it's important to heed Tisserand and Young's precautions (see Safety Information) below.

-Aromatic Description: Fresh, earthy, eucalyptus-like with woody and subtle peppery notes.
+Ravintsara Essential Oil smells fresh, earthy, eucalyptus-like with woody and subtle peppery notes.

-Primary Constituents for Ravintsara Oil Originating From Madagascar:
+Primary Constituents for Ravintsara Oil Originating From Madagascar

-Safety Information: Tisserand and Young remind that "essential oils high in 1,8-cineole can cause CNS [central nervous system] and breathing problems in young children."
+Tisserand and Young remind that "essential oils high in 1,8-cineole can cause CNS [central nervous system] and breathing problems in young children."
 They also caution not to use topically near the face of babies and children.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 304.]

-Important Notes: The essential oil information provided within the Essential Oil Properties & Profiles area is intended for educational purposes only.
-This data is not considered complete and is not guaranteed to be accurate.
-The oil photos are intended to represent the typical and approximate color of each essential oil.
-However, oil color can vary based on harvesting, distillation and other factors.
+The essential oil information provided on AromaWeb is intended for educational purposes only.
+The references to safety information, constituents and percentages is generalized information.
+The data is not necessary complete and is not guaranteed to be accurate.
+The essential oil photos are intended to represent the typical and approximate color of each essential oil.
+However, essential oil color can vary based on harvesting, distillation, age of the essential oil and other factors.
 Profiles for several absolutes are included within the directory, and are denoted as such.